 Florida, too, has witnessed a growth in the awareness and use of solar panels among property owners.
-According to data from the first quarter of 2019, the state has installed 3,155.51 megawatts (MW) of solar energy, which is enough to power 380,128 homes.
+According to data from the third quarter of 2022, the state has installed 9,791 megawatts (MW) of solar energy, which is enough to power 1,157,337 homes.
 Legislators are pushing for 100% renewable energy across the state by 2050.

 Cost of Solar Panels in Florida

 With solar energy systems rising in popularity all over the state, installers, as well as local and federal bodies, are offering attractive schemes to woo buyers.
 Moreover, manufacturers have been working on more technologically advanced equipment that improves efficiency, which has been successful in reducing the cost of solar panels.
 Over the past few years, the prices of solar panels in Florida have decreased steadily, and fallen by around 34 percent.